-- For transfers between Willis Towers Watson Group companies: We have put in place an intra group data transfer agreement incorporating the European Commission-approved Standard Contractual Clauses (“EU SCCs”) to ensure that transfers of Personal Information within our Group receive a consistent and adequate level of protection wherever they take place.
+- For transfers between WTW Group companies: We have put in place an intra group data transfer agreement incorporating the European Commission-approved Standard Contractual Clauses (“EU SCCs”) to ensure that transfers of Personal Information within our Group receive a consistent and adequate level of protection wherever they take place.

 Please see the Contact & Comments section below for details on how you can contact us to get further information on the third countries to which Personal Information will be transferred and further information relating to the safeguards we have in place in relation to international transfers of data.